compro-itkmitl/Have-a-good-dream/README.md

 # Have a good dream
-   Caring for a newborn will be easier from now on.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Caring for a newborn will be easier from now on.
 Getting up during the night, No time to comfort the crying baby, Need more time to do a house work, all of these will be solve by ‘ Have a good dream’,  a micro-controller project for Computer Programming 2017.

-   Nowadays some parents don’t have enough time to put a baby to sleep, some of them have to do a work together with lullaby their baby.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nowadays some parents don’t have enough time to put a baby to sleep, some of them have to do a work together with lullaby their baby.
 Have a good dream will help you by swaying a cradle to soothe your baby, in some occasion that your baby awakes and cries for more than 5 minutes, the cradle will send you a message.
 We also make it easy for everyone to use this device such as a nurse, a babysitter, a teenager and an elder.
 Accordingly you can enjoy more sleep, get more time and delight in looking after a baby.

-## Installation
+##  🛠 Installation
 1. Install  [Arduino](https://www.arduino.cc/en/Main/Software)
 2. Install  [Arduino ESP8266 core](https://github.com/esp8266/Arduino#installing-with-boards-manager)
 3. Download  [FirebaseArduino library](https://github.com/googlesamples/firebase-arduino/archive/master.zip)